 And because these platforms show activity like views, clicks, and applicants, small business owners assume they are getting strong visibility.

-So if you want real visibility, you need one of two things:
+These tools are not marketing engines, so if you want real visibility, you need one of two things:

 You either sponsor the job so it shows up where candidates are actually looking.